 But where to start?
 I donated to a brain tumor foundation.
 Then, I checked their website and realized they weren’t funding any oligodendroglioma research.
 I checked other brain tumor foundations—no oligodendroglioma research.
 So, I called to see what could be done.
 They told me that they would create a dedicated oligodendroglioma research fund.
 We were successful over three years, but, ultimately, it was clear to me that this non-profit was not going to solve our problem.

 Believe me, it was never our plan to run our own non-profit.
 But in early 2014, I jumped in all the way and created Oligo Nation.
 It was going to have to be the vehicle to deliver the new treatments my family and thousands of others needed.
 The priority was to get others in the oligodendroglioma community involved to support research and bring awareness to this disease.

 It took us several years to build up our war chest, but in 2016, we started making grants for medical research.
 Over the past few years we have made 10 grants and have raised the visibility of oligodendroglioma research with leading institutions.
 Having money to invest is critical, but a lot of good things have happened by just asking, “How does your work apply to oligodendroglioma?”

-One other area that has been of increasing importance – acting as a resource for others in the oligodendroglioma community as they try to navigate a difficult and sometimes confusing landscape of treatment options, second opinions, and insurance hurdles.
+One other area that has been of increasing importance is acting as a resource for others in the oligodendroglioma community as they try to navigate a difficult—and sometimes confusing—landscape of treatment options, second opinions, and insurance hurdles.

-My family is committed 100%, every day of the year.
+My family is committed 100 percent, every day of the year.
 That’s why we are excited to partner with the National Cancer Institute’s new program called NCI-CONNECT, which is focusing on selected rare adult central nervous system cancers, including oligodendroglioma.
-I believe that combining efforts the NIH, non-profits and the research institutions is an approach that will have a positive impact on improving care and treatment for patients.
+I believe that combining efforts of the NIH, non-profits, and the research institutions is an approach that will have a positive impact on improving care and treatment for patients.